tuxecure/crackle/README.md

 ## Status

-Crackle should be considered Beta, there may be some lingers bugs and/or edge cases.
+Crackle should be considered Beta, there may be some lingering bugs and/or edge cases.

-## Configuration

-The installed packages will be found under `~/$HOME/.local/share/crackle`, modify the runtime configuration to change this, or pass in the `$CRACKLERC` variable to override.

-Note that the configuration location for packages by default is in `$XDG_CONFIG_HOME/crackle`, as expected.
-The same goes for this package, found under `$XDG_CONFIG_HOME/.config/crackle/cracklerc`